Email is one of the primary channels where your customers read, react, and reply - and it’s one of the easiest places for sensitive data to leak.

 You need to prove delivery and access, keep accurate records, and support regulatory oversight.

-Across regulated industries, the expectations tend to be consistent: encrypt sensitive data, authenticate recipients where appropriate, and record delivery in line with the rules that apply to your business, including digital-by-default requirements.
+Across regulated industries, the expectations tend to be consistent: encrypt sensitive data, authenticate recipients where appropriate, and record delivery in line with the rules that apply to your business, including digital-by-default requirements and, for FCA-regulated firms, Consumer Duty expectations around clear communications.

 "Security is fundamental to the Mailock system, and always comes first - but evidence of secure delivery is also paramount."